TRT (Testosterone Replacement Therapy) in the UK is a growing treatment are for men who are feeling the effects of low testosterone.

 A woman’s body creates testosterone just as a man’s creates the female hormone oestrogen (also spelt estrogen).
 In both cases, their bodies have much lower amounts of each.
-Too much or too little of either in both men and women can have detrimental effects to either sex.
+Too much or too little of either in both men and women can have detrimental effects on either sex.

 Testosterone is a social hormone and a driver of why men seek power and status.
 Research has shown that both men and women’s testosterone levels rise when they gain positions of power.

 A man needs testosterone simply to function as a man.
-Without it he would suffer all kinds of physical and mental health-related issues.
+Without it, he would suffer all kinds of physical and mental health-related issues.

-Decreasing levels of testosterone in men in the UK
+Decreasing testosterone levels in UK men

 This doesn’t seem like much but factor in compounding and it quickly adds up.
 Once he hits 50 his testosterone levels will have diminished considerably.